Search

 Key Infomation

-• Conversation Café & Connect (Thursday afternoons); continue our Community Lunch whereby community members, volunteers, other group participants and Conversation Café participants meet.
-This is a vibrant, chatty and friendly space with information on what else is happening, staff from across the Community Team attending to build relationships and where many previous Conversation Café participants started attending to practise what they learned at the Monday workshops.
+Conversation Café & Connect (Thursday Afternoons): Our Community Lunch brings together community members, volunteers, other group participants, and Conversation Café attendees.
+It is a vibrant, friendly space where people can chat and share information about local events.
+Staff from across the Community Team are present to foster relationships, and many former Conversation Café participants attend to practise what they had learned in the Monday workshops.

 Key Information